10 Vet School Interview Questions & How To Answer Them

 3. Tell Me About Yourself

-Talk about your hobbies, volunteer work and activities, and fun facts about yourself.
+When asked this question, talk about your hobbies, volunteer work and activities, and fun facts about yourself.
 Many colleges look for students who are active members of their communities

 Even if your summer activities were not directly related to veterinary care, you should still share them with the interviewers!
-However, keep your response tailored to your academic and professional goals and don’t ramble.
+However, keep your response tailored to your academic and professional goals, and don’t ramble.

 Another important tip to keep in mind while answering this question is to stay positive!
 Talk about yourself with confidence.
 This may be one of the first questions you are asked during your interview and can set the tone for the rest of the interview.